Before you sit down to write, you need a topic, and these essay writing topics can help you get started.

 Fast food kids meals target young consumers, and soda is often included.
 Making junk food a way of life contributes to childhood obesity, and this topic could explore alternatives to soda for these kid-centered meals.

 Babies need breast milk to survive, yet many places in society frown on women feeding their babies in public.
-This essay topic would explore why this is an outdated and unhealthy idea.
+This essay will explore why this is an outdated and unhealthy idea.

 The best topics for persuasive essays are ones that are a little controversial.
 Gun control fits the bill well, and it can be a good topic for an essay.
 Other topics include alcohol, drugs and, in some cases, religion.
 That said, it depends on the nature of your students and school.

-All the students can typically point to an occasion or life event when their worldview or concept that themselves changed ask them to write about a defining life experience.
+All the students can typically point to an occasion or life event when their worldview or concept changed.
+Ask them to write about a defining life experience.

-This essay topic is for older students and adults learners who can take a thoughtful but critical stance on the role of religion in school’s today.
-Should it be taught or removed from schools and why?
+This essay topic is for older students and adult learners who can take a thoughtful but critical stance on the role of religion in schools today.
+Should it be taught or removed from schools, and why?

 The average American produces 1,704 pounds of garbage per year.
 Most of this is thrown in landfills, which can be equally as damaging to the environment as littering.
 Oceans are also filled with plastic that negatively affects the lives of marine life.